GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 [Schema Functions](https://gatographql.com/extensions/schema-functions): The GraphQL schema is provided with fields and directives which expose functionalities from the PHP programming language.

-== Source code ==

-Gato GraphQL is open source, under the GPLv2 license.

-The source code for the plugin is in GitHub repo [GatoGraphQL/GatoGraphQL](https://github.com/GatoGraphQL/GatoGraphQL).

-The JavaScript source code for the blocks is under [layers/GatoGraphQLForWP/plugins/gatographql/blocks](https://github.com/GatoGraphQL/GatoGraphQL/tree/master/layers/GatoGraphQLForWP/plugins/gatographql/blocks).

 == Frequently Asked Questions ==

 = Does the plugin provide documentation? =